 2. The cost in portability

 Fast, professional quality lenses for full frame cameras are definitely big; often so big they unbalance the camera body.
 Some people don’t mind at all.
 Others won’t like it one bit.
 Not only that, but how much weight do you want to carry?
-Bigger formats mean heavier lenses, so you either put up with the extra weight or compromise on what you take.
+Bigger formats mean heavier lenses, so you either carry that weight or compromise on what you take.
 Neither seems ideal.

 When you increase the size of the sensor, everything has to scale up with it, including IBIS systems, lenses (especially lenses) and cost.